 Woohoo!
 Puppies are ready to go home and meet their fur-ever families!
 This is a big time of transition for the both of you!
 Puppies often get a bit stressed from all the change and can begin to feel lonely and confused.
 Sometimes this can take a toll on the nervous system and cause digestive issues, especially diarrhea.
-Your puppy should be parasite free as I take them to the vet the day before they leave.
+I strongly recommend purchasing pure canned pumpkin (not pumpkin pie mix) to have on hand and begin adding that to their meals as soon as you get home.
 The issue should resolve within three days.
 Keep an eye on food and water intake.
 Please reach out to me immediately if your puppy’s little nose is warm and they are not eating/drinking and seem lethargic.
 If for whatever reason your puppy’s fecal test is positive for a parasite.
 I can provide medication at no cost to you to get things straightened out.
 Your AKC registration comes with 30 days of pet insurance but unfortunately, parasites are not covered.
 I realize bringing puppy home is a lot of change all at once but I strongly encourage you to set up an appointment immediately and get puppy in as I cannot guarantee their health if they are not taken in for a well-check.
 Once you have the well-check done, please make a copy and you can either snap a photo and send as a picture message or send it to kitkatbars@gmail.com.

 Feeding